 [Selected New… then “Expert Mode”…]:

-Suggest using a VHD hard disk.
-At least 5GB of RAM (more is better, but in above example only 8GB RAM on the host so 5 or 6GB is a practical maximum for guest VM to use…if you have a machine with available RAM for guest VM of 4GB or less, it is unlikely you can follow this tutorial using that machine); then give the VM around 100GB of storage space (though e.g. 80GB may be enough).
+I used VHD in these examples, other virtual disk formats should also work.
+Allocate at least 5GB of RAM (more is better, but in above example only 8GB RAM on the host so 5 or 6GB is a practical maximum for guest VM to use…if you have a machine with available RAM for guest VM of 4GB or less, it is unlikely you can follow this tutorial using that machine); then give the VM around 100GB of storage space (though e.g. 80GB may be enough).
 When you Power On, you will be asked to specify a boot-disk, we give the path to our Ubuntu .iso file:

-When the actual Ubuntu installation process starts, I chose not to use Logical Volumes (anyway with VirtualBox you have snapshots available from the hypervisor); selected option “Download with updates” as it reduces the amount of time spent doing updates later; language English US (default – do not change!); keyboard, well that depends on what keyboard you have, for example on Windows I selected Finnish → Finnish, on MacBook Pro and MacMini used Finnish → Finnish (Macintosh).
+When the actual Ubuntu installation process starts, I chose not to use Logical Volumes (anyway with VirtualBox you have snapshots available from the hypervisor); selected option “Download with updates” as it reduces the amount of time spent doing updates later; language English US (default – do not change!); keyboard, well that depends on what keyboard you have, for example for standard Finnish keyboards I selected Finnish → Finnish, on MacBook Pro and MacMini used Finnish → Finnish (Macintosh).

 As part of the installation, it is a good idea to already give your computer the hostname: vhcalnplci

-That saves you having to change it later, since that is the only hostname allowed by the Developer Edition installer, at least it seems to me so.
+(That saves you having to change it later, since that is the hostname favoured by the Developer Edition installer, although if you are reasonable in naming choices other hostnames are ok, tested this).

-… you need an OS user (in this example, “marmot”; in other examples screenshotted in this blog, the OS user might be called something else, e.g. “dylan” or “murmeister” or whatever); and why not call your computer “vhcalnplci” since that is what it will have to be known as in the end, says bitter experience 🙂
+… you need an OS user (in this example, “marmot”; in other examples screenshotted in this blog, the OS user might be called something else, e.g. “dylan” or “murmeister” or whatever); and why not call your computer “vhcalnplci” since rolling your own name can lead you into dark areas of error log messages 🙂

 After installing, a popup asks you to Restart to finish setup… You will be asked to “remove the installation media, and press Enter”, just press Enter and the machine will power off, and hopefully boot up again.